So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 As it turns out, 94% of the factors that affect user first impressions are design-related.
 So the truth needs to be told: people really judge your mobile app just by looking at it.

-That’s why you need to invest some time and money to craft a beautiful and eye-catching user interface.
+That’s why you need to invest some time and money to craft a beautiful and eye-catching UI design.
 It can, in fact, attract user attention, engage and hold them much longer.
 And that is what you’re striving for, right?

 Looking for some visually stunning design solutions for your mobile app?
 See our design board and get inspired!

-How can you retain app users?
+How can you boost user retention?
 Final thoughts

 - Get to know your target users and deliver real value.